As more people are being ordered back to the office, dog owners face a new challenge: helping their dogs adjust to a sudden change in daily life.

 Re-establish your routine

 The good news is dogs like structure.
 They thrive when they know what is expected of them.
-That means establishing times to get up, eat, go for walks, and go to bed.

-Start by leaving them for a few minutes or a couple of hours.
+Start by leaving them for short periods or a couple of hours.
 You can confine your pup to one area of your home while you go to another, or you can leave and take a walk around the block or take a quick drive.
-Your dog must know that you will come back, and the separation isn’t permanent.

 If you previously had a dog, follow your former routine.
 Grab your car keys, wallet, briefcase, and anything else the dog associates with you going to work, and leave at the time you used to leave.
-It won’t matter if you aren’t gone for eight or 10 hours like you used to be, your dog will enthusiastically greet you when you return home.

 Create a safe dog home alone space

-If your puppy or dog is crate trained, you can use the crate as a safe space when you leave.
+If your puppy or dog is crate-trained, you can use the crate as a safe space when you leave.
 Just remember not to use the crate as punishment or leave your dog in it for too many hours.

 If you don’t want to crate your dog, consider confining the dog to a smaller space.
 Your pup doesn’t need to have the full run of your house.
-You can restrict your dog to a small room like a bathroom by shutting the door.
-Or you can use puppy gates to block off the stairs.

 Be sure to leave your dog with food, water, and a comfy place to lounge

-If you’re new to using a crate, you can choose between hard-sided plastic crates with one or two doors, collapsible crates, wire crates, or soft crates.
-Your goal is to help your puppy or dog understand their crate is their special place.
+If you’re new to using a crate, you can choose between hard-sided plastic crates with one or two doors, collapsible, wire, or soft crates.

 Entertain your dog

 Help entertain your dog when she’s home alone.
 Consider using chew toys, interactive feeders, or puzzle toys to keep your dog occupied.
-Another option, fill a Kong toy with tasty treats to keep him busy.

 Several of these options give your dog treats and much-needed mental stimulation.

 To help ease the strain of being home alone, consider giving your dog something to listen to.
 Leave the TV or radio on.
-Music especially can help keep dogs calm, according to a study by Colorado State University researchers.

-The researchers discovered music helped soothe shelter dogs.
 But understand that the type of music is vital.
-Loud, heavy metal music increased anxiety, while classical music was more soothing and lulled the dogs to sleep.
+Loud, heavy metal music increased anxiety, while classical music was soothing and lulled the dogs to sleep.

 Experiment with your dog and find what sounds work best for your pup.